 The delayed firing supply on this card is used to provide firing signal power on the Converter and Phase Logic cards.
 This supply is not energized until approximately 1 second after driver control power is applied so that the control logic can become operative before any SCR firing is possible.
 If the delayed firing supply voltage goes below a set level, an immediate drive shutdown is produced and the control undervoltage light CUV will light.
 If the main +20 volt control voltage goes below approximately 18 volts, it also produces an immediate drive shutdown and CUV light indication.
-In addition the delayed firing supply is locked out for control voltages under the shutdown level so that inadvertent SCR firing cannot occur.
+In addition, the delayed firing supply is locked out for control voltages under the shutdown level so that inadvertent SCR firing cannot occur.

-A short circuit fault in any phase module of the inverter will produce a large discharge current from the d.c. link filter capacitor.
+A short circuit fault in any phase module of the inverter will produce a large discharge current from the DC link filter capacitor.
 This is detected by current transformer CTF and fed back to the Inverter card.
-When this current exceeds a set level indicating an inverter fault has occured, an immediate drive shutdown is produced and the Inverter Fault Light IFT will light.
-The immediate drive shutdown produced by either an inverter fault, a control undervoltage, a commutation overcurrent, or a d.c. link overvoltage causes all normal inverter firing to be locked out and produces a firing of six inverter SCRs by means of signals supplied to the Phase Logic card.
-This action causes the inverter to be commutated off.
+When this current exceeds a set level indicating an inverter fault has occurred, an immediate drive shutdown is produced and the Inverter Fault Light IFT will light.
+The immediate drive shutdown produced by either an inverter fault, a control undervoltage, or a DC link overvoltage causes all normal inverter firing to be locked out and produces a firing of six inverter SCRs by means of signals supplied to the Phase This action causes the inverter to be Logic card. commutated off.
 This immediate shutdown action, however, always causes the inverter fault light IFT to light when any of the other three faults described above occur.

-The overfrequency trip function provides a drive shutdown and an 10F light indicating if the inverter frequency exceeds a set limit due to any reason.
-This overfrequency limit is selectable by means of a driver terminal board jumper to be either 75 Hz or 110 Hz.
+The overfrequency trip function provides a drive shutdown and an IOF light indication if the inverter frequency exceeds a set limit due to any reason.
+This overfrequency limit is selectable by means of a driver terminal board jumper to be either 75 Hz, 110 Hz, 165 Hz or 275 Hz.